Redmart/partner-api-doc/source/index.html.md

 This is the official documentation of RedMart's Marketplace **Partner API**.
 Using this private API, you'll be able to manage your inventory, products, orders, pickups and more!

-We provide language bindings in Shell and Scala.
+We provide language bindings in Shell.
 You can view code samples in the dark pane on the right.
-Switch the programming language with the tabs at the top.

 ## Changelog